Driving in Europe - Advice

 The first port of call for anyone crossing the channel to Europe is usually France.
 In order to drive in France there are a few mandatory requirements that have to be met.

-These requirements may change subtly as you travel through France to other European destinations.
-European Traveller offers general advice and information on the rules for driving in Europe but it should always be noted that rules and information may change over time and ultimately it is the responsibility of the driver to ensure that they verify any information supplied and meet any legal obligations in the country they are travelling through.
+Requirements may change subtly as you travel through France to other European destinations.
+European Travel Advice offers general advice and information on the rules for driving in Europe but it should always be noted that rules and information may change over time and ultimately it is the responsibility of the driver to ensure that they verify any information supplied and meet any legal obligations in the country they are travelling through.

 Driving in Europe Requirements